Ajaybhaskar-Athi/Devops_Notes/Cloud Computing Nptel/5_XML.md

 **Functionality**:
 - The XML parser reads XML data.
 - Checks for syntactic (and possibly DTD/Schema) constraints.
-- Makes data available to an application.
+- Makes data available to an applicatin.

 ### Generic Parser APIs